Keeping Your Eye on the Prize

 5. Promote your practice and new technology

-These resources include a variety of items to educate your patients and optimize your practice as an AMD Center of Excellence, such as brochures and posters and are easy as a simple download or quick order.
-And we send each new customer a starter pack.
+These resources include a variety of items to educate your patients and optimize your practice as an AMD Center of Excellence, such as brochures and posters, and we send each customer a starter pack.

-We stick by your side when it comes to when and how to use our marketing materials so it’s never overwhelming.
+We stick by your side when it comes to when and how to use our marketing materials to make things easier for you.
 We made sure to think of everything, so you wouldn’t have to!
-That way you can easily promote your practice and new AdaptDx like a pro without the hassle.
+That way you can easily promote your practice and new AdaptDx like a pro – without the hassle.

-Implementing new technology and maximizing the benefits is one small step for your practice but one giant leap for all optometry!
-As you can see from these 5 tips, integrating devices like the AdaptDx doesn’t have to be overwhelming, especially when you have the right support system behind you all the way.
+Implementing new technology and maximizing the benefits is one small step for your practice but one giant leap for optometry!
+As you can see from these 5 tips, integrating devices like the AdaptDx isn’t complicated, especially when you have the right support system behind you all the way.

 As one of the members of that support system, my ultimate goal is to make sure you leave your practice each night knowing you did everything you could to take care of your patients.
 Remember, the changes you make today have a global impact on the future of optometry.